Homemade Udon Noodles (手打ちうどん)

 Udon is an extremely versatile noodle, and it can be prepared both hot and cold.
 Regardless of how you plan to use them, they're always boiled first, and I recommend washing them once to rid them of excess starch.

 They can then be reheated in hot water and served in soup with various toppings, or they can be served with a concentrated dipping sauce called Mentsuyu.
 For chilled Udon, the noodles are typically served with mentsuyu and various condiments, which can include nori, scallions, shiso, ginger, or wasabi.
+More recently, chilled udon has been served more like a Western salad by mixing the noodles with vegetables, protein, and a dressing.
+Here's a recipe for soba noodle salad where you can swap out the soba for 2 portions of udon.

 Because of their resistance to going mushy, Udon is also great for stir-fries such as Yakiudon.
 I'll include a list with links to some of my recipes using Udon Noodles below.